kristjanjansen/webp/README.md

 ### WebP to JPG Fallback

-Two fallback methods are analyzed
+Three fallback methods are analyzed

 #### Using img HTML tag